AveryPratt/RocketCalculator/README.md

 # FindDeltaV
-Contains a program for computing the delta-v of multi-stage rockets
+Contains a program for computing the delta-v of multi-stage rockets.

-Avylazyboy